Wheat Molecular Genetics | Preharvest Sprouting

 Bandwidth Parameter for RKHS RKHS: Based on genetic distance and a kernel function with a smoothing parameter to regulate the distribution of QTL effects.
 Effective for detecting nonadditive gene effects.

-NOTE1: I am still in the process of fully understanding h and RKHS, so my thoughts and process so far are shown in the R notebook (above link), however it will evolve as I better understand h and read more articles.
+and RKHS, so my thoughts and process so far are shown in the R notebook (above link), however it will evolve as I better understandh

 NOTE2: I had a meeting with the statistical consulting group and both the advisor and I went down another rabbit hole of determining the bandwidth parameter for RKHS.
-But, there is hope!
+But, there is hope!i) people are still working out how to best identify your optimal bandwidth parameter, so at least I am not alone.

 ii) some papers that are useful are Campos et al., 2010, Pérez-Elizalde et al., 2015, and Peres and Campos, 2014